rodrigodsluz/air-cnc/README.md

 ## 💻 Project

-DevRadar is a project that aims to connect developers close to you who work with the same technologies.
+Aircnc is a project that aims to connect companies that want to open spots and developers looking for a place to talk to devs, get to know the company and work there for a period.

 <p align="center">